wastevensv/ShapeTesting/README.md

 ShapeTesting
 ============

 A simple impelentation of nodes and basic graph theory in Java.
-Designed as a expiriment and a personal programming challenge.
+Designed as a experiment and a personal programming challenge.

 Instructions
 ===========